 Renting an apartment is often one of the primary real-life decisions you will make, so searching for your first apartment home should not be taken lightly.
 Before you can enjoy your first taste of freedom, you will have to make some major decisions.
-Make things easy on yourself from the jump, because carelessness can result in a nightmare living situation.
+Make things easy on yourself from the start, because carelessness can result in a nightmare living situation.
 When renting your first apartment, keep these 5 tips in mind:

 Research desired neighborhoods